Cynthia Wandia

 Cynthia Wandia is a Kenyan electrical engineer, polyglot, entrepreneur, businesswoman and corporate executive, who is the chief executive officer and co-founder of Kwara Limited, a Kenya-based online and mobile banking platform for financial cooperatives, credit unions and community banks.
-She concurrently serves as the managing director of ASTRA Innovations, a German-based enterprise that she co-founded.
+She is the managing director of ASTRA Innovations, a German-based enterprise that she co-founded.

 Background and education

 She was born in Kenya, circa 1986.
 She attended Alliance Girls High School in the town of Kikuyu, in Kiambu County, in Kenya.
 She then went to the United States and enrolled in Yale University in 2005.
 Cynthia graduated in 2009 with a Bachelor of Science in Electrical Engineering.
 She followed that up with an Advanced Management Program at Dartmouth College.

 Career

-Cynthia spent 6 months of 2010 in Monterrey, Mexico, serving as a business development consultant for Aceleradora de Empresas ITESM (the Business Accelerator Network at Tecnológico de Monterrey).
+Cynthia spent 6 months of 2010 in Monterrey, Mexico, as a business development consultant for Aceleradora de Empresas ITESM (the Business Accelerator Network at Tecnológico de Monterrey).
 She then moved to Düsseldorf, Germany to work with E.ON, in their global commodities division, as part of a trading qualification program.
 Some of the training took place in Madrid, Spain.
-She served in that capacity for one and one half years, until May 2012.
+She worked in that capacity for one and one half years, until May 2012.

 For a period of two years and 6 months, she worked for E.ON, based in Essen, Germany, as a Fleet Performance Analyst for about half on that period, then as a Manager for Special Projects.
 In December 2014, she left E.ON and co-founded Astra Innovations.

 Astra Innovations, sources closed gas-powered and hydroelectricity power plants, buys them cheaply and sells them to Sub-Saharan, Southeast Asian and Latin American electricity producers.